nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 With this syntax, rendering becomes easy:

 1. Render the page as Markdown produce the HTML.
-2. Check for all `<code syntax="math">` blocks, and render their contents as display math.
+2. Check for all `<code lang="math">` blocks, and render their contents as display math.
 3. Check for all inline code blocks which are surrounded by `$...$` and render their their contents as inline math.

-No ambiguity, no stress.
-Whole classes of bugs simply doesn't exist.
+This avoids _all_ of the problems listed above.
+It ties in nicely with other Markdown tools like formatters or converters (e.g., [prettier](https://prettier.io/)).
+The simplicity of the approach also makes it more manageable for other sites to support this format.

 ### It doesn't work everywhere

+_Edit (May 28, 2022)_: Most of this has been fixed now.

 Not everything works.
 Most notably, there is _no math support_ in